-If you are not a seasoned accountant, here is a quick rundown on how financial numbers are reported for businesses.
+If you are not a seasoned accountant, here is a quick rundown on how experts report financial numbers for businesses.
 In the US, the Securities and Exchange Commission (SEC) requires that all public companies prepare and file financial statements in accordance with the so-called generally acceptable accounting principles, known as GAAP.

 Now, the foundation of GAAP is known as historical cost.
-One key point for business valuation is that only the assets the company paid for are recorded on the books.
+But bear in mind one key point for business valuation.
+Accountants record on the books only the assets the company paid for.
 CPAs can then trace all such recorded assets to the original purchase invoice.
 The system functions quite well as long as the assets are in tangible form such as the real property, machinery, office equipment and furniture.
 If it comes to an audit, you can find the actual physical assets and trace them all the way back to the original purchase invoice.

 GAAP misses the value of intangible assets

 So far, so good.
-If the prices of assets change slowly over time, and inflation is kept under control, the system works well.
+If the prices of assets change slowly over time, and inflation doesn’t get out of control, the system works well.
 But what if your company is rich in intangible assets such as intellectual property?
 The patented software developed by the internal R & D may be the most valuable asset your company owns.
 Yet, it is not a tangible asset purchased from a vendor.
 So there is no real book record for it!

 What do you think is more valuable from a company investor’s perspective?
 Office furniture or highly prized software design that generates sales?